rnacentre/SCCAF-D/README.md

 By including these three key metadata columns in the single-cell datasets, SCCAF-D can effectively perform cell type deconvolution and provide valuable insights into the cellular composition and heterogeneity within the analyzed samples.

+The concrete parameters include a list of 11 parameters:
+===
+1: **bulk name**: The bulk dataset used to conduct deconvolution.
+2: **reference dataset name**: The single-cell dataset used to conduct deconvolution.
+3: **Transformation**: none (defalt), log, sqrt, vst.
+The choice whether to transform the dataset both bulk and single-cell dataset.
+4: **deconvolution type**: bulk, sc.
+The different deconvolution types.
+We divide the methods into bulk and sc methods refer to the reference source, like bulk methods includes the CIBERSORT, FARDEEP (reference is either a signature of sorted cell types or a marker gene list), or the sc methods includes MuSiC, DWLS using the single-cell dataset.

+5: **Normalization for C, normalization**.
+Normalize the single-cell dataset.
+6: **Normalization for T, marker strategy**.
+Normalize the bulk dataset, if deconvolution type choose the bulk, this parameter should set 'all', if choose the 'sc',the parameter should set the same normalization as the bulk dataset.
+7: **Deconvolution method**.
+The different deconvolution algorithms.
+8: **number of cells used**.
+How many cells used to produce the pseudobulk. this parameter is used in pseudobulk process.
+9: **remove cell type or not (none: default)**.
+Remove a cell type in bulk and singl-cell dataset before deconvolution.
+10: **number of cores used**.
+11: **Normalize first (T) or Transform first(F)**.

 ----